e-travel/kinesis-dispatcher/README.md

 # Message Dispatcher

-Project under construction.
-Soon<sup>TM</sup>.
+`message-dispatcher` is a simple message broker service that can receive messages through:

-## Purpose
+* unix datagram socket (impemented)

-The purpose of this program is to act as a server for receiving application data and forwarding them to a recipient backend (e.g. AWS Kinesis).
-Supported servers include:
+* udp endpoint (TODO)

-* unix domain socket (stream)
+and forward them to:

-* tcp socket (stream)
+* AWS Kinesis
-* unix datagram socket (datagram)
+* InfluxDB (through the http API)

-Emphasis is given to performance and non-blocking client requests.
+Emphasis is given to low latency as far as the service's client is concerned and ensuring non-blocking client requests.

 ## Instructions